NVIDIA-AI-IOT/torch2trt/CONTRIBUTING.md

 The growth of torch2trt has been largely driven by issues submitted on [GitHub](https://github.com/NVIDIA-AI-IOT/torch2trt/issues).
 We learn a lot from the reported issues.
 Submitting an issue it is one of the best ways to begin contributing to torch2trt.

-The reported issues are typically are one of the following,
+The reported issues typically are one of the following,

 * A bug or unexpected result
 * A model with unsupported layers